I found myself in a weird predicament this week. Do I leave nature to do its thing or should I intervene?

 In an article I read some years ago, it was reported that a CIA operative decided to carry out experiments on plants using a lie detector otherwise known as a polygraph.
 The operative, set up a series of experiments to see if the plant responded to pain.
 In the first set, the plant was put under stress and mutilation.
 The results were negligent.
 However, when other plants were stressed or mutilated the results showed some reaction present.
 The CIA man was surprised to say the least.
 In his thorough endeavours to make sure that somehow he was not influencing the test he rigged up a system where live prawns were dropped randomly into boiling water.
 The experiment was timed and filmed.
 When he returned some time later, the results were astonishing.
 There was evidence to suggest that plants do indeed react to harm of others.
 If you do not believe me, the book: An index of possibilities: Energy and power [Paperback] will explain further.

 Further to this research there have been many studies (the internet and the printed press are awash with such articles,) which suggest plants respond to music.
 Without going into a great deal of detail, it is suggested hard rock (Jimi Hendrix and Led Zeppelin) can have a detrimental effect, whilst classical overtones and jazz have a beneficial effect.
 For more information on one such area of research see Dorothy Retallack at the Colorado Woman’s College in Denver.
 (See the book “The Sound of Music and Plants” by the same author.)
 If you don’t want to read the book, there is an excellent write up Here.
+However, further research by horticulture students in 2013, discovered the opposite results.
+In fact it was found Cliff Richard, that most in-offensive of pop acts – actually kills plants!
+(But it must be said that foul play was thought be responsible.)
+SEE HERE.

 Do I prune or do I leave well alone, or do I simply remove myself from my human emotion and get on with life?